giampaolo/psutil/docs/about.rst

 ------------------------

 Identifiers in code blocks (e.g. ``p = psutil.Process()``, ``p.cpu_percent()``)
-are links to their API reference entry.
-Hover over one to see the highlight, then click to jump.
+are clickable.
+Hover over one of those to see the highlight, then click to jump to the corresponding API reference doc.
 This is powered by `sphinx-codeautolink <https://sphinx-codeautolink.readthedocs.io/>`__.